jthibault03/tp/docs/UserGuide.md

 ### Reading Trip Reviews

-To read previously reviewed trip, use the readreview command with the name of the trip.
+To read previously reviewed main trip, use the readreview command with the name of the trip.

 ```bash
 readreview Trip1